airpair/git-powered-collaborative-blogging/post.md

 ### 1.2 Benefits of Social Authoring

-Readers are going to love
+**For readers**

 - More proofed, comprehensive and up to date technical content than ever before
-- Clear quality signals on which posts to read
+- Clear quality signals with what posts are worth reading
-- The **ability to contribute** small bytes, without the time or understanding required to author a whole post
+- The **ability to contribute** small bytes, without the level of understanding required to author an entrie post

-Authors are going love
+**For authors**

 - Exposure to more feedback than publishing elsewhere
-- Crowdsourced help improving post quality
+- Crowdsourced help with improving post quality
-- A forum to bounce whacky ideas before they become public
+- A forum to bounce new ideas before they become public
-- Instant exposure for great posts (without needing a personal following)
+- Instant exposure for great work (with or without a social following)

 ### 1.3 Getting involved

-- **[Staring a post](/posts/new)** is a piece of cake and everything is private until you submit to the community.
+- **[Staring a post](/posts/new)** is a piece of cake.
+Everything is private until you submit to the community
 >[![Star a
 post](//airpair.github.io/img/2015/02/start-post.png)](/posts/new)

-- To fork, hit the orange *fork* button in the right rail
+- Hit the *fork* button in the right rail to start contibuting to someone else's post
 >[![Review a
 post](//airpair.github.io/img/2015/02/fork-button.png)](#review)